Jen Hsun Huang Sells 75,000 Shares of NVIDIA Corporation (NASDAQ:NVDA) Stock

 NVIDIA Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Thursday, July 3rd.
-Investors of record on Wednesday, June 11th were issued a $0.01 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, July 3rd.
+Shareholders of record on Wednesday, June 11th were issued a dividend of $0.01 per share.
+The ex-dividend date was Wednesday, June 11th.
 This represents a $0.04 annualized dividend and a yield of 0.0%.
-The ex-dividend date of this dividend was Wednesday, June 11th.
-NVIDIA’s payout ratio is presently 1.29%.
+NVIDIA’s payout ratio is currently 1.29%.

-A number of research analysts have recently commented on the company.
-UBS Group reaffirmed a “buy” rating on shares of NVIDIA in a research note on Friday, May 23rd.
-Jefferies Financial Group upped their price objective on NVIDIA from $185.00 to $200.00 in a research report on Wednesday, July 16th.
-Needham & Company LLC lifted their target price on NVIDIA from $160.00 to $200.00 and gave the stock a “buy” rating in a research report on Wednesday, July 16th.
-Phillip Securities upgraded shares of NVIDIA from a “moderate buy” rating to a “strong-buy” rating in a report on Monday, July 14th.
-Finally, Wedbush reiterated an “outperform” rating on shares of NVIDIA in a report on Thursday, May 29th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating, thirty-two have issued a buy rating and four have issued a strong buy rating to the company.
-According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $183.75.
+Several brokerages have recently commented on NVDA.
+UBS Group reaffirmed a “buy” rating on shares of NVIDIA in a report on Friday, May 23rd.
+Truist Financial upped their price target on NVIDIA from $205.00 to $210.00 and gave the stock a “buy” rating in a research note on Thursday, May 29th.
+The Goldman Sachs Group initiated coverage on NVIDIA in a research note on Thursday, July 10th.
+They set a “buy” rating and a $185.00 target price for the company.
+Benchmark reiterated a “buy” rating and issued a $190.00 price objective on shares of NVIDIA in a research report on Thursday, May 29th.
+Finally, Seaport Res Ptn upgraded NVIDIA to a “strong sell” rating in a research report on Wednesday, April 30th.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating, thirty-two have assigned a buy rating and four have assigned a strong buy rating to the company.
+According to data from MarketBeat, NVIDIA currently has a consensus rating of “Moderate Buy” and an average price target of $183.75.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Astoria Portfolio Advisors LLC. lifted its position in shares of NVIDIA by 0.9% in the first quarter.
-Astoria Portfolio Advisors LLC. now owns 93,568 shares of the computer hardware maker’s stock valued at $9,610,000 after acquiring an additional 864 shares in the last quarter.
-Centerpoint Advisory Group raised its stake in NVIDIA by 2.5% in the 1st quarter.
-Centerpoint Advisory Group now owns 39,398 shares of the computer hardware maker’s stock valued at $4,270,000 after purchasing an additional 943 shares during the last quarter.
-GSB Wealth Management LLC lifted its holdings in NVIDIA by 3.3% in the 1st quarter.
-GSB Wealth Management LLC now owns 32,611 shares of the computer hardware maker’s stock valued at $3,534,000 after purchasing an additional 1,043 shares in the last quarter.
-Variant Private Wealth LLC boosted its stake in NVIDIA by 20.6% during the 1st quarter.
-Variant Private Wealth LLC now owns 18,800 shares of the computer hardware maker’s stock worth $2,038,000 after purchasing an additional 3,206 shares during the last quarter.
-Finally, Financial Perspectives Inc grew its holdings in shares of NVIDIA by 2.8% during the first quarter.
-Financial Perspectives Inc now owns 45,958 shares of the computer hardware maker’s stock worth $4,981,000 after buying an additional 1,265 shares in the last quarter.
-65.27% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Astoria Portfolio Advisors LLC. lifted its holdings in shares of NVIDIA by 0.9% in the first quarter.
+Astoria Portfolio Advisors LLC. now owns 93,568 shares of the computer hardware maker’s stock valued at $9,610,000 after purchasing an additional 864 shares in the last quarter.
+Centerpoint Advisory Group lifted its holdings in shares of NVIDIA by 2.5% in the first quarter.
+Centerpoint Advisory Group now owns 39,398 shares of the computer hardware maker’s stock valued at $4,270,000 after purchasing an additional 943 shares in the last quarter.
+GSB Wealth Management LLC increased its position in shares of NVIDIA by 3.3% in the first quarter.
+GSB Wealth Management LLC now owns 32,611 shares of the computer hardware maker’s stock valued at $3,534,000 after acquiring an additional 1,043 shares during the last quarter.
+Variant Private Wealth LLC increased its position in shares of NVIDIA by 20.6% in the first quarter.
+Variant Private Wealth LLC now owns 18,800 shares of the computer hardware maker’s stock valued at $2,038,000 after acquiring an additional 3,206 shares during the last quarter.
+Finally, Financial Perspectives Inc increased its position in shares of NVIDIA by 2.8% in the first quarter.
+Financial Perspectives Inc now owns 45,958 shares of the computer hardware maker’s stock valued at $4,981,000 after acquiring an additional 1,265 shares during the last quarter.
+65.27% of the stock is currently owned by institutional investors.

 NVIDIA Company Profile